ibm-cloud-docs/account/iam-token-exp.md

 ## Managing access token expiration
 {: #accces-token-limit}

 IAM access tokens can be used to invoke various {{site.data.keyword.cloud_notm}} APIs.
 This is a temporary credential that is the result of an authentication.
-After the acquired access token expires, a refresh token is used to get a new access token so that you can continue calling {{site.data.keyword.Bluemix_notm}} or service APIs.
+After the acquired access token expires, a refresh token is used to get a new access token so that you can continue calling {{site.data.keyword.cloud_notm}} or service APIs.

 To update your access token expiration setting, complete the following steps: